Abhishek0697/starter-academic/content/about/lessserious.md

 #    image_position: center
 #    image_parallax: false
 #    text_color_light: true
-#  spacing:
+  spacing:
-#    # Customize the section spacing.
+    # Customize the section spacing.
 Order is top, right, bottom, left.
-#    padding: ["100px", "0", "300px", "0"]
+    padding: ["20px", "0", "20px", "0"]

 ---

 # Less Serious Life

-### Some fun-facts about me:
+> Some fun-facts about me

 :house: I come from the city of Mumbai in India

-:abc: Languages I know - Bengali, English, Hindi, and Marathi
+:abc: Languages I know: Bengali, English, Hindi, and Marathi

-:trophy: I love playing cricket and have won numerous cometitions, where I have been awarded as the best-player
+:trophy: I love playing cricket and have won numerous cometitions, where I have been awarded as the best-player!

+:running: I like working out in the gym!

 :fork_and_knife: I like to watch cooking videos and try making the dishes!

-:running: I like working out in the gym
+:yum: My cheat meal would be Butter Chicken, Garlic Naan and a Sizzling Brownie!

-:tv: The TV series I am a huge fan of and the favourite characters are-
+:tv: The TV series I am a huge fan of and the favourite characters are:
-* Friends (Joey, Chandler)
+* Friends: Joey, Chandler
-* Game of Thrones (Arya Stark)
+* Game of Thrones: Arya Stark
-* The Office (Michael Scott)
+* The Office: Michael Scott

-:yum: My cheat meal would be Butter Chicken, Garlic Naan and a Sizzling Brownie